 State law requires all local governments to operate with a balanced budget for funds that levy a tax.
 A balanced budget is defined as a budget in which projected revenues and available unencumbered cash are equal to expenditures.
-Sedgwick County's 2019 budget is a balanced budget for all County funds, including those that do not levy a tax.
+Sedgwick County's 2020 Recommended Budget is a balanced budget for all County funds, including those that do not levy a tax.